-Our Honors Program in Political Science challenges you to explore politics in three ways: first, by taking and excelling in coursework; second, by engaging in in-depth research in order to produce a thesis; and third, by experiencing the practical world of politics and government.
-It is the most stimulating intellectual enterprise in which an undergraduate can engage, demanding dedication and the ability to exercise independent judgment.
+The Honors Program in Political Science challenges you to explore politics in three ways: first, by taking and excelling in advanced coursework; second, by engaging in original research in order to produce a thesis; and third, by experiencing the practical world of politics and government.
+It is the most stimulating intellectual enterprise in which an undergraduate can engage, demanding dedication, creativity, and the ability to exercise independent judgment.

 The minimum overall grade point average of 3.3 is required for students applying for the Honors Program.
 To qualify, a student must also have a cumulative GPA of 3.5 across all courses that will count for the PO major.

 Prospective students may download the application to the honors program here (.pdf) or here (.doc).
 Students should complete the application in consultation with the Undergraduate Advisor and their faculty project advisor.
 Students must choose a faculty advisor who is an appointed full-time faculty member in PO.
 The materials to be included in your application are listed on the second page of the application.

-The faculty advisor must complete the reference sheet, evaluating the student’s potential success in the project.
-After the application is signed by the student and by the faculty advisor, the form must be submitted to the department to be approved by the Director of Advanced Programs and the Department Chair.
-Once all of the necessary signatures and approvals have been met, the complete application should be signed by the PO Departmental Advisor.
+The faculty advisor must complete the recommendation form, evaluating the student’s potential success in the project.
+After the form is signed by the faculty advisor, the faculty member should submit it to the Department’s Undergraduate Advisor.
+Once all of the application forms have been submitted along with the appropriate signatures, the complete application will be considered for admittance to the program.

 Deadlines to submit applications for Honors Program are as follows:

-Each applicant will be notified of acceptance or rejection by email, and the appropriate course will be added to the student’s schedule by the PO Departmental Advisor.
+Each applicant will be notified of acceptance or rejection by email, and the appropriate course will be added to the student’s schedule by the Undergraduate Advisor.

 Current HP Students

-Program rules, guidelines, and community resources can be found at the HP Blackboard site.
+Program rules, guidelines, and community resources can be found at the Advanced Programs Blackboard Learn site.